What’s The Difference Between Obstetrics and Gynecology?

 Gynecologists are trained in performing recommended screenings such as:

-Gynecologists also provide guidance on responsible exual practices, protection against sexually transmitted disease and contraceptives like birth control pills and shots and IUDs.
+Gynecologists also provide guidance on responsible sexual practices, protection against sexually transmitted diseases and contraceptives like birth control pills and shots and IUDs.

 A gynecologist is your go-to physician for any non-pregnancy issue related to female reproductive health.